Enumerating Minimal Defensive Alliances: Conclusions

 \section{Conclusions}

 We have shown enumeration algorithms for two variations of minimal defensive alliances that are simple yet optimal from an input-sensitive perspective.
 The \NP-hardness of the corresponding extension problem (also in quite restrictive settings, like degree-bounded planar graphs) proves that we need other techniques to get output-polynomial enumeration algorithms.
 This is clearly not ruled out so far and is an interesting open question.
-A more modest goal would be to look for polynomial-time algorithm for the extension problem in graph classes similar as described in \autoref{thm:Enum_global_general}.
-We are currently working on this.
+In the case of the global problem variation, we prove a link to the famous \textsc{Hitting Set Transversal Problem}.
+If such a link exists for the local problem variation is again open.
+A more modest goal would be to look for polynomial-time algorithms for the extension problem in graph classes similar as described in \autoref{thm:Enum_global_general}.

-Alliance theory offers quite a number of variants of alliances, for instance, offensive or dual or global alliances.
+Alliance theory offers quite a number of variants of alliances, for instance, offensive or dual (powerful) or global alliances.
 There also exist relaxations on the very definition of defensive alliances.
 For none of these variations, enumeration has ever been studied.
 This leaves ample room for further research.

 \end{toappendix}

 \paragraph{Acknowledgements.} We are grateful for the support of Zhidan Feng through China Scholarship Council.